virocon-organization/viroconweb/docs/contributionguide.rst

 1. Introduction
 ***************

-This style guide in conjunction with *PEP8* and the *Guide of NumPy/SciPy Documentation* by Ralf Gommers describes the conventions to follow while designing the software viroconweb.
+This contribution guide focuses on the code style.
+Together with *PEP8* (van Rossum et al., 2001) and the *Guide of NumPy/SciPy Documentation* (Gommers et al, 2017) it describes the conventions to follow while designing the software viroconweb.
 The guide is supposed to help the developer to stick to a constant style and layout, which will make the code more readable.
 This style guide provides conventions and